-Samuel Woolley is the Director of Research of the Computational Propaganda project.
+Samuel Woolley was the Director of Research of the Computational Propaganda project.
 His work focuses on the intersection of political communication and automation—with a specific focus on political bots on social media platforms.

 Automation, political communication, artificial intelligence, public policy, science and technology studies, comparative research, ethnography, mixed methods, propaganda.